cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ## DevOps-Oriented Certification

-The potential application of CI/CD models network management operations increases the risk associated to the deployment of non-validated updates, which conflicts with the goal of the certification requirements applied by network service providers.
+The potential application of Continuous Integration/Continuous Delivery (CI/CD) models network management operations increases the risk associated to the deployment of non-validated updates, which conflicts with the goal of the certification requirements applied by network service providers.